-The region boasts areas of exquisite natural beauty and is home to a number of World Heritage Sites including Hadrian’s Wall, Durham Cathedral and Alnwick Castle.
-Also, in 120 AD the Romans founded Fort Arbeia in the South Shields area, it has been partially reconstructed and is well worth a visit.
+This area of North East England is a spot of exquisite beauty and is home to a selection of World Heritage Sites.
+These include Hadrian’s Wall, Durham Cathedral and Alnwick Castle.
+Also, in 120 AD the Romans founded Fort Arbeia in the South Shields area, it has been partially reconstructed and a must visit whilst in the area.

 Royal Quays, North Shields, Tyne and Wear NE29 6EE